Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: IPAG

-Summary: The project aims to present to students enrolled in M2 higher careers of the State the digital tool ChatGPT as a potential individual assistant for preparing for the tests of category A and A+ competitions of the State civil service dedicated to digital issues and questions relating to major contemporary political, economic and social problems.
+Abstract: The aim of this project is to introduce students enrolled in the Master’s 2 program in Senior Civil Service Careers to the digital tool ChatGPT as a potential personal assistant for preparing for Category A and A+ civil service exams focused on digital issues and questions related to major contemporary political, economic, and social challenges.

 Project Leader: Anita Messoui